mwhamgenomics/mwhamgenomics.github.io/_posts/2017-06-13-slurm_child_processes.md

 It doesn't matter which order you wait for the pids, because you can still call `wait` on a child process after it's finished, and even call it multiple times.
 I couldn't find any discussion of this subject online, so hopefully this will be an aid to anyone encountering problems with parallel processes within distributed compute jobs.
 To conclude:

 - To find the cause of a problem, try to eliminate as many external factors as possible from your testing
+- When you encounter a particularly confusing problem such as this one, the solution is often extremely simple
 - When something randomly fails, it may be a race condition, in which case `sleep` statements can be useful in finding the cause
-- _Always_ wait on your child processes.
+- Always wait on your child processes.